 In this post, we explore the research that has been carried out to date in order to investigate the link between plagiocephaly and facial asymmetry.
 We look at the cosmetic outcomes of craniofacial helmet therapy, as well as some of the potential issues that might arise as a result of having misaligned facial features.
+After all, is plagiocephaly ‘just cosmetic’ or are effects more complicated than this?

 How does asymmetry occur in the jaw and ears, and can it be corrected?